xmos/sw_usb_audio/doc/sw_audio.rst

 The audio core must be connected to a CODEC that supports I2S (other modes such as "left justified" can be supported with firmware changes).
-In slave mode, the XS1 device acts as the master generating the Bit Clock (BCLK) and Left-Right Clock (LRCLK, also called Word Clock) signals.
-Although the reference designs use the Cirrus CS4270/CS42448, any CODEC that supports I2S and can be used.
+In slave mode, the XMOS device acts as the master generating the Bit Clock (BCLK) and Left-Right Clock (LRCLK, also called Word Clock) signals.
+Any CODEC or DAC/ADC combination that supports I2S and can be used.

-:ref:`usb_audio_codec_signals` shows the signals used to communicate audio between the XS1 device and the CODEC.
+:ref:`usb_audio_codec_signals` shows the signals used to communicate audio between the XMOS device and the CODEC.

 .. _usb_audio_codec_signals:

-.. list-table:: CODEC Signals
+.. list-table:: I2S Signals
    :header-rows: 1
    :widths: 20 80